Opportunities in the Life Sciences

-Recommended courses in computer science include CSE 131 (Computer Science I), CSE 201 (Formal Foundations of Computer Science), and CSE 241 (Algorithms and Data Structures).
+Recommended courses in computer science include CSE 131 (Computer Science I), CSE 240 (Logic and Discrete Mathematics), and CSE 247 (Data Structures and Algorithms).
 Recommended courses in mathematics include Math 2200 or 3200 (Elementary Probability and Statistics); Math 233 (Calculus III, required if you wish to take Physical Chemistry), Math 217 (Differential Equations), and Math 309 (Matrix Algebra).
-A student interested in bioinformatics would select biology courses from among biochemistry (Biol 451 or 4810), molecular biology (Biol 3371), molecular evolution (Biol 4183), and experimental methods (Biol 3491, Biol 3492, Biol 4342/434W, Biol 437, Biol 4520, Biol 4522).
+A student interested in bioinformatics would select biology courses from among biochemistry (Biol 451 or Biol 4810 and Biol 4820), computational biology (Biol 4523, Biol 4342 or Biol 434W), molecular biology (Biol 3371), molecular evolution (Biol 4183), and experimental methods (Biol 3491, Biol 3492, Biol 4342/434W, Biol 437, Biol 4520, Biol 4522, Biol 4523).
 Computational biology is important also in the study of physiology of biological systems, including the nervous system, as covered in Biol 3151, Biol 328, Biol 3411, Biol 4030, and Biol 404.
 Because computational biology is a newly developing field, independent research (Biol 500) in bioinformatics is strongly recommended for anyone entering this specialty.

 The following sample program provides a biology major with strong training in computational biology (Biology major, bioinformatics orientation):